-Instead of traditional seafood paella, try a this simple One Pot Chicken & Chorizo Paella recipe.
-This hearty family dinner is a flavorful, one pot meal with chicken, Spanish sausage and saffron rice.
+Instead of traditional seafood paella, try this simple One Pot Chicken & Chorizo Paella recipe.
+This hearty family dinner is a flavorful, one-pot meal with chicken, Spanish sausage and saffron rice.

 I just thought it was time to update the photos.
 I worked on this on this recipe for a long while and it took me a long time to have finally perfect it.